-This law states that all pregnant women should be tested twice in pregnancy for HIV.
+This law states that all pregnant women should be tested twice for HIV.
 The law requires that we inform you about HIV testing and inform you that an HIV test will be included in standard prenatal testing and procedures and that you may refuse testing.
-If you refuse to be tested during your pregnancy, your baby will be tested after he or she is born.
+If you refuse to be tested during your pregnancy, your baby will be tested after birth.
 Here is some basic information about HIV.
-If all your questions are not answered, please ask your doctor.
+If all of your questions are not answered, please ask your doctor.

-What Is HIV
+What Is HIV?

-Human Immunodeficiency Virus (HIV) is the virus that causes AIDS.
+Human immunodeficiency virus (HIV) is the virus that causes AIDS.
 The virus is found in the blood and in certain body fluids (such as semen or breast milk) of people who are infected.
 A person can become infected by being in contact with these fluids of an infected person.
 It is not spread by casual contact, like hugging and kissing, by insects, or by touching or using household items.

-Why Get Tested
+Why Get Tested?